raphCode/master-thesis-muzero/theory.typ

 @gtheo2

 In contrast, in a !seql !g the !pls take turns in succession.
-These !gs are also called dynamic !gs or extensive form !gs.
+These !gs are also called dynamic !gs or !exf !gs.
 To distinguish them from simultaneous !gs, a !pl making a decision must have !i about the previous decisions of other !pls.
 It is important to note that only some !i is required, not necessarily !pinf.